CrunchyData/openshift-postgres-cartridge/README.md

 This version also now includes the postgis extensions as well as all the contrib extensions.

 The PostgreSQL port is 5432.
-The database user is $USER, and the database name is template1, all are default values.
+The database user is $USER which has superuser privs.

 The PostgreSQL data directory is found at ~/app-root/data/.pg

 Test the installation with this command:

-psql -U $USER -h $OPENSHIFT_PG_HOST template1
+psql -U $USER -h $OPENSHIFT_PG_HOST postgres